-The chair of a district commission, or a licensed attorney representing a party before a district commission may compel, by subpoena, the attendance and testimony of witnesses and the production of books and records.
-A party not represented by a licensed attorney may submit a written request for a subpoena stating the reasons therefor and representing that reasonable efforts have been made to obtain voluntary compliance with its requests.
-In response to a request from a party not represented by an attorney, the district commission may issue subpoenas for the attendance of witnesses or the production of documents.
+The chair of a district commission, or a licensed attorney representing a party before a district commission, may compel, by subpoena, the attendance and testimony of witnesses and the production of books and records.
+A party not represented by a licensed attorney may submit a written request for a subpoena stating the reasons therefore and representing that reasonable efforts have been made to obtain voluntary compliance with its requests.
+In response to a request from a party not represented by an attorney the district commission may issue subpoenas for the attendance of witnesses or the production of documents.
 Costs of service, fees, and compensation shall be paid in advance by the party requesting the subpoena.
 The district commission may issue subpoenas for the attendance of witnesses or the production of documents on its own motion.
-A petition to modify, vacate, or quash a subpoena shall be heard in superior court, pursuant to 3 V.S.A.
-Sections 809a and 809b, 12 V.S.A.
-Sections 1623 and 1624, and V.R.C.P.
-45, as applicable.
-In all other respects, applicable provisions of the Vermont Rules of Civil Procedure and the Administrative Procedures Act, shall apply and are incorporated herein.
+A petition to modify, vacate, or quash a subpoena may be heard by the district commission.
+Applicable provisions of the Vermont Rules of Civil Procedure and the Administrative Procedures Act shall apply and are incorporated herein.-Adopted April 7, 2006, eff.
+May 1, 2006; amended June 25, 2009, eff.